What is Inulin?

 What is inulin used for in medicine?

 There is some evidence that inulin will help to lower the level of blood fats, called triglycerides, by decreasing your body’s ability to make these fats.
 This effect has been achieved by taking medicinal doses of inulin for a period of several months.
-You would need to talk to your health care professional to get advice on dosage and advisability of this treatment for your circumstances.
+You would need to talk to your health care professional to get advice on advisability and dosage of this treatment.

 Inulin has been promoted as a way to lower blood cholesterol and for weight loss.
 However, so far, there is no evidence that it can have a significant effect on either one of these issues.